College Factual by our College Data Analytics Team

 The human development major at UVU is not ranked on College Factual’s Best Colleges and Universities for Human Development & Family Studies.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-During the 2020-2021 academic year, Utah Valley University handed out 143 bachelor's degrees in human development and family studies.
-Due to this, the school was ranked #28 in popularity out of all colleges and universities that offer this degree.
+During the 2020-2021 academic year, Utah Valley University handed out 143 bachelor's degrees in human development & family studies.
 This is an increase of 113% over the previous year when 67 degrees were handed out.

 Human Development Student Diversity at UVU